 3. Tennessee Valley Railroad Museum

 Tennessee Valley Railroad Museum brings rail history to life through vintage locomotives and scenic train rides.
 Step aboard restored passenger cars and experience how railroads shaped the region.
-It’s an immersive journey through American transportation heritage.
+Sitting in the restored railcars felt oddly nostalgic, even for travelers who never experienced train travel in its heyday.

 - Best For: Families, history lovers